COMPS: Conceptual Minimal Pair Sentences for testing Robust Property Knowledge and its Inheritance in Pre-trained Language Models: Experiments and Analyses

-We begin by evaluating the base property knowledge of the 22 \plms{}, by reporting their accuracies on \compsbase{}, across the four different negative sampling schemes that we consider.
+We begin by evaluating the 22 \plms{} on \compsbase{}.
+Here we focus on the extent to which models robustly associate properties to the correct concepts across stimuli with varying kinds of similarity between the positive and negative concepts.
+We report accuracies of the 22 \plms{} on \compsbase{} across the four different negative sampling schemes that we specified in \Cref{sec:compsneg}.
 We additionally report a more stringent accuracy measure that we refer to as `Overall accuracy,' which is calculated for every property and its positive concept, as the percentage of times a model correctly attributes the property to the positive concept in \textbf{all four types of negative sampling schemes}.
-These results are reported in \Cref{fig:compsall}.
+Chance performance for only the `Overall' case is then 6.25\% ($\text{0.5}^4 \times \text{100}$). \Cref{fig:compsall} shows these results.

-\Cref{fig:compsall} suggests several important findings.
-We see that models strongly distinguish between positive and negative concepts in cases where they are radically different---i.e., where negative concepts were sampled randomly, e.g., the concepts \textsc{bear} (positive) vs \textsc{bottle} (negative) for the property \textit{can breathe}.
+From \Cref{fig:compsall}, we see that models strongly distinguish between positive and negative concepts in cases where they are dramatically different---i.e., where negative concepts were sampled randomly (e.g., \textsc{bear} [positive] vs \textsc{bottle} [negative] for the property \textit{can breathe}).
 However performance drops substantially when there are subtler differences between the two concepts---e.g, the concepts \textsc{walrus} (positive) and \textsc{shark} (negative) for the property \textit{is a mammal}.
-For instance, the best performing model in any similarity-based negative sampling scheme (GPT-J, 76\%) only slightly outperforms the worst model in the random negative sampling scheme (Neo-125M, 71\%).
+For instance, the best performing model in any similarity-based negative sampling scheme (GPT-J, 76\%, `Co-oc') only slightly outperforms the worst model in the random negative sampling scheme (Neo-125M, 71\%).
 The performance of \plms{} is not substantially different across the three similarity-based negative sampling schemes, suggesting that the dynamics of model sensitivity in attributing properties to concepts are largely harmonized across various types of similarities.
-As a result of models' insensitivity in presence of similar negative concepts, the overall accuracies are very modest in value, with the overall accuracy of the best performing model (GPT-J) being only 52\%.
+As a result of models' insensitivity in presence of similar negative concepts, the overall accuracies are very modest in value, with the overall accuracy of the best performing model (GPT-J) being only 53\%.
 This overall performance is, however, significantly above chance (6.25\%).
 We discuss additional findings, such as performance by property type and model size, in \Cref{sec:extra}, since they are incidental to the main conclusions of this analysis.